 Many holographic sites can be paired with magnification, and the beauty of that the MOA will stay the same.
 Red dot sights reticule will grow with magnification, obscuring more and more of your view with increased magnification.

-The EOTECH XPS2 Holographic weapon sight is the clear winner of our expert’s picks due to its eye relief, wide field of view, conscious battery design, multiple brightness settings, and impressive durability.
+The EOTECH XPS2 Holographic weapon sight is the best holographic sight for most people.
 EOTECH is the pioneer and, by far, the most reliable market option for holographic sights.
 With a compact design, the XPS2 creates a small footprint for users.
 The XPS2 comes with a ten-year warranty to ensure you’ll get plenty of future use out of this sight.

 Our experts note that the EOTECH XPS2 cuts right through the noise with so many holographic sights on the market.